Verdatim25/Scripted-Lasers/README.md

 Install this mod via MO2, ideally put at end of load order, but it shouldn't matter.
 Made ONLY for GAMMA.
 I'll eventually make a dependencies list of mods for other modpacks / personal modlists.

 ## SUPPORTED WEAPONS:
-Currently, this mod supports these weapons:
+Currently, this mod supports these weapons (in GAMMA):
 SVDS Retribution
 SR25
 RPK74 (the 60 round one, the 95 round one already has a laser)